Creative Painted Flooring ideas for concrete, wood, linoleum or tile that will give your basement floor a fresh new look on a budget.

 While our painted basement floor was done with one solid color.
 Read on to see a slew of creative painted flooring ideas to consider trying for yourself.
 Each one includes a link to the tutorial with pretty descriptive step-by-step instructions to follow.

 Hand Painted Large Wood Grain Pattern on Floor

 This beautiful large woodgrain patterned floor was applied over concrete.
 See how to easily hand paint this design which can be done in any color combination.

 Concrete Floor Painted with Handmade Stencil

-Not only is this stenciled concrete floor a crazy-cool project, she made it even more unique by making her own stencil with card board.
-See the diy instructions and learn how to create your own simple pattern on a floor.
+Not only is this stenciled concrete floor a crazy-cool project, but she also made it even more unique by making her own stencil with cardboard.
+See the DIY instructions and learn how to create your own simple pattern on a floor.